o-t-w/mishmashmoji/README.md

 To have the font work in all browsers, read [this blog post](https://fullystacked.net/posts/new-font-face-syntax/#:~:text=Using%20color%20fonts%20with%20tech()).

 Some of the glyphs are taken from the open source [Kablammo typeface](https://fonts.withgoogle.com/kablammo), designed by Travis Kochel, with creative direction by Travis Kochel and Lizy Gershenzon, at Vectro Type.
-I just colored them in.
+I colorised them in FontLab.

 ![a screenshot of all the Kablammo emoji in the font](./images/kablammo.avif)